 What to bring for Coron Island hopping?

 - Your personal snorkeling gear.
 I borrowed a set of fins in the Coron Town port at the last minute for 150 pesos (less than 3 Euros) but didn’t even see that they were slightly damaged.
 Swimming with them was more laborious than without them!
 In the end, I spent the whole day struggling with these malfunctioning fins.
-I also had some cheap snorkeling mask that was letting the water in.
-All in all, if you can, I advise you to bring your own equipment, that you trust.
+I also had a cheap snorkeling mask that was letting the water in.
+All in all, if you can, I advise you to bring your personal equipment, that you trust.

 - Sunscreen.
 Obviously, with so many appealing Coron Island activities, you may not notice that the tropical sun is burning you.
 Take care of your skin!